I’ve wanted to write something about Infomentum's scrum board since its inception in late 2012. Now seemed as good a time as any to share the story...

 This was very much a first draft.
 The board is looking pretty different these days (I'll come to that in a moment), but the techniques of how we use the board hasn't changed.

 The main point of the board is that it focuses the eye on the sprint goal and the mascot in the middle.
 That's where we’re aiming.
-That's where we want to get all of our user stories to, so that we can achieve the sprint goal and appease the mascot (who happens to be Dominick the Christmas donkey in the above picture).
-We (try to) choose or create a funny mascot for our sprints which is loosely connected to the goal.
+That's where we want to get all of our user stories to so that we can achieve the sprint goal and appease the mascot (who happens to be Dominick the Christmas donkey in the above picture).
+We (try to) choose or create a funny mascot for our sprints that is loosely connected to the goal.

 The board is divided into segments, each representing one day in a sprint.
-At the time, we were doing two week sprints, with one day written off for the review, retrospective and planning.
+At the time, we were doing two-week sprints, with one day written off for the review, retrospective and planning.
 On the left of the circle, you can see the area where we put out 'To-Do' user stories.
 We only put user stories, not tasks, on the board; we use Jira, so sub-tasks are managed there.
 I think the board gets too messy if you try to include a card for each sub-task as well.
-We also have high level technical tasks in our sprints (e.g. Set up UAT environment), which are chunky enough to be on the board as well.
+We also have high-level technical tasks in our sprints (e.g. Set up UAT environment), which are chunky enough to be on the board as well.

 The outer red circle is for 'In Progress' user stories - these are stories that developers are working on, but haven't been passed to the tester on the project yet.
 On the first full day of the sprint (usually a Tuesday) we have a different type of daily stand up, where the whole team discuss a rough plan of when the various stories will be available to the tester so they can properly get their hands on it and start finding bugs, e.g. a developer starts a story and based on the tasks, and their workload, they believe it will be ready for testing on Monday of week 2 - so they place it in that segment.

 The idea behind this is to create an even distribution of stories across the whole sprint.
-It allows the tester to test throughout the sprint, and avoid cramming all of the testing into the last day or two.
+It allows the tester to test throughout the sprint, and avoid cramming all of the testings into the last day or two.
 If this happens, testers won't be given the time they need to make sure the definition of done is met.
 If/when they find bugs, fixes for those bugs might not be possible in the sprint, leading to technical debt or a bad sprint review.

 Highlighting this scenario is the first tangible benefit of this board; it highlights when your sprints are becoming mini waterfall phases.
 If at any point during your sprint the majority of the story cards are in the final two segments of the board, something has/is going wrong.
-And with this board there’s no getting away from it.
+And with this board, there’s no getting away from it.
 Everyone can see it.